New Super Mario Bros. U Deluxe

-All of the previously unused sprites in the previous version are also unused in this game.
-The models have been upgraded to the new model format as well.
+All of the unused sprites in the previous version are still here and still unused, though the models have been upgraded to the new model format.
 All code associated with these sprites has also been carried over.

 In unused level 33-5, where the tileset is the only thing that still exists, red lines seem to appear over a few of the tiles, which must have been used by the developers to know which piece fits where in the tileset.

 These can also be found in 33-11 and 35-7.